BPNCREEPER047/RACEDAY/README.md

 ## 📌 AI Usage Disclosure

-> *(If you used any AI tools during planning, proofreading, or structuring — disclose briefly here as required by the assignment instructions.
-Example: "AI was used to assist with proofreading the README and checking SQL syntax.")*

----
+i used some AI tools to help me understand my API endpoint plan.

 *© The Independent Institute of Education (Pty) Ltd 2026 – Student Submission*